lzzparis/artist-hunter/README.md

 # Spotify Jukebox

-A Thinkful React/Redux capstone project.
+A Thinkful React/Redux capstone project by Lizzie Paris

 ## User stories
 * As a user, I can search for songs by artist or title.